-This danceable and bouncy rock song became Queen’s first number-one single and kicked off a long and successful career for the British band.
-The song was written quite quickly by Freddie Mercury as a tribute to Elvis Presley, which definitely shines through when you listen to the song, as it certainly harkens back to those early days of rock music.
+This catchy rock song became Queen’s first number-one single and kicked off a long and successful career for the pioneering British band.
+The song was written quite quickly by Freddie Mercury as a tribute to Elvis Presley, which is quite apparent when you listen to the both the rhythm and the vocal stylings.

 There are two main guitar parts that can be learned for this song.
 The chords, written by Mercury, are quite easy, as he himself was not a very experienced guitar player.
-The electric guitar parts are a touch harder, but an intermediate guitar player shouldn’t have too hard a time with them, as they are mostly just little licks in between vocal lines to spice up the song a bit.
+The electric guitar parts are a little more challenging, but an intermediate player shouldn’t have too hard a time with them, as they are mostly just simple licks in between vocal lines, designed to spice up the song a bit.

 Hurt by Johnny Cash

 Check out this tab to help you out with learning Johnny Cash’s Hurt as well.